-1 adult: 4 children aged under 3 years old,

-1 adult: 8 children for 3 year olds to rising 5's.

-The pre-school accepts a maximum of 30 children at any session.

-The pre-school's staff qualifications supersede those required by the National Standard, as set by Ofsted.
+- 1 adult: 4 children aged under three years old; - 1 adult: 8 children for three year olds to rising fives; - the pre-school accepts a maximum of 30 children at any session; - the pre-school's staff qualifications supersede those required by the National Standard, as set by Ofsted.
 Staff certificates are permanently displayed within the pre-school's entrance hall.